Nine-try Bristol thump depleted Northampton

-Premiership: Bristol Bears 62-8 Northampton Saints - Bears score nine tries
+Premiership: Bristol Bears 62-8 Northampton Saints - Bears claim record win

 Last updated on .From the section Rugby Union